dinoplane/dinoplane.github.io/content/project/clowngirl/index.md

 ---
 title: The Amazing Clown Girl
-summary: A blocky clown girl implemented using WEBGL and javascript.st
+summary: A blocky clown girl implemented using WEBGL and javascript
 tags:
   - Demo
 date: "2022-10-27T00:00:00Z"